SethupathyIoT/IoT_Based_Home_Automation_System/Readme.txt

 Follow the Home Assistant setup wizard

-Connecting Home Assistant to Alexa
+Connecting Home Assistant to Alexa:

 Home Assistant does not natively support Alexa.
 To integrate, use Home Assistant Cloud (Nabu Casa) or a manual setup with Alexa Skills & MQTT.